 Food quality: The food at Seronera Wildlife Lodge is a combination of international and local dishes.
 It is usually served buffet style to cater for the number of guests at the lodge.

 Drinks included: Drinks are not included.
 You can expect to pay around US$3 for a beer and US$1.50 for a soda.

 Attitude towards children: Seronera Wildlife Lodge will happily accept children.

-Property’s age restrictions: There are currently no age restrictions at Seronera Wildlife Lodge, but on our last visit (May 2011) they mentioned they were in the process of reviewing this.
+Property’s age restrictions: There are currently no age restrictions at Seronera Wildlife Lodge, but on our last visit they mentioned they were in the process of reviewing this.
 The lodge is free for those under 4 years old.

 Special activities & services: There are no special activities at Seronera Wildlife Lodge.
 Note that although 18 of the lodge’s rooms are interconnecting, Seronera Wildlife Lodge cannot organise ‘triple’ rooms for families, as the rooms have no space for an extra bed.
 Even families of three will need to be accommodated in interconnecting rooms.

 Generally recommended for children: This lodge is really only suitable for older children with an interest in wildlife.

 Notes: Parents should be aware that this is a wildlife area and the hotel is not fenced.
 Children should be supervised at all times and should not walk around alone.
 There are also lots of stairs here and so this hotel may not be suitable for very young children.
 There are also lots of stairs here and so this hotel may not be suitable for very young children.

 Communications: Seronera Wildlife Lodge has a telephone, radio and fax links.

 TV & radio: Seronera Wildlife Lodge has a TV in the main lounge with cable and videos They are in the process of refurbishing their internet facilities and hope to have WiFi in the future.